 Colleges consider a range of factors when choosing who to admit for their next incoming class.
 Each college has a different way of determining which factors are they consider most important when choose which applicants to admit, and which to deny.
-When assembling your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and apply to colleges that prioritize the areas where you stand out.
+When assembling your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and choose schools that prioritize the areas where you stand out.

 |Academic GPA||Very Important|

 Make sure to check with University of Oregon (UO) for more information on admission factors.

 To apply to University of Oregon (UO), all applicants must submit the following items.
 Double check with University of Oregon (UO)'s admissions department to confirm all application materials and requirements.

 |Area||Required||Recommended||Required for Some||Details (If Any)|

 |Standardized Test Scores|

 |Other Requirements||√||C+ or better in 15 college preparatory units|

 Students admitted to University of Oregon (UO) have an average unweighted GPA of 3.7.

 Your high school grade point average (GPA) is a number that reflects your high school academic performance.
 A weighted GPA or an unweighted GPA are the two possible GPA scores considered by colleges.